Who is a Candidate for TMS Therapy for Depression in Boston?

 In 2008, a new kind of depression therapy using non-invasive brain stimulation called transcranial magnetic stimulation (TMS) therapy was FDA-approved for the treatment of major depressive disorder.
 This non-invasive therapy uses magnetic pulses to target the mood centers of the brain, reducing the symptoms of a major depressive episode without medication or psychotherapy.
 It’s become increasingly common for psychiatrists to offer this treatment for patients struggling with depression.
 But who can benefit from TMS therapy?

-Patients Wishing To Avoid Medication
+Patients Wishing To Avoid Medication in Boston

 Antidepressants frequently come with side effects, which may include weight gain, sexual dysfunction, nausea, headaches, insomnia, drowsiness, dizziness, constipation, increased anxiety, and irritability.
 These are nothing to shrug at– they can drastically impact a patient’s quality of life.